-The 34GD3000 has three power modes of operation, as described in Table 6.
-There are three global control inputs (RSTB, EN1, EN2), which together with the status of VDD, VLS, and DESAT/PHASE faults control the behavior of the IC.
+The 33GD3000 has three power modes of operation described in Table 6.
+There are three global control inputs (RST, EN1, EN2), which together with the status of VDD, VLS and DESAT/PHASE faults control the behavior of the IC.

 The operating status of the IC can be described by the following five modes:

-- · Sleep mode When RSTB is low, the IC is in sleep mode.
-The current consumption of the IC is at minimum. - Standby mode The RSTB input is high while one of the enable inputs is low.
-The IC is fully biased and operating, all the external FETs are actively turned Off by both high-side and low-side gate drives.
-The IC is ready to enter the enable mode. - Initialization mode When EN1, EN2, and RSTB all go high, the device enters the Initialization mode.
-Toggling the LS and then the HS initializes the driver and normal operation, the Enable mode begins.
-(Initialization requirements on page 39). - Enable mode After initialization is complete, the device goes into the enable mode and operates normally.
-Normal operation continues in this mode as long as both enable pins and RSTB are high. - Fault protection mode If a protective fault occurs (either desat/phase or VLS UV) the device enters a fault protection mode.
-After a fault clears, the device requires initialization again before resuming normal enable mode operation.
+- Sleep mode When RST is low, the IC is in Sleep mode.
+The current consumption of the IC is at minimum. - Standby mode The RST input is high while one of the Enable inputs is low.
+The IC is fully biased up and operating, all the external FETs are actively turned off by both high-side and low-side gate drives.
+The IC is ready to enter the Enable mode. - Initialization mode When EN1, EN2 and RST all go high, the device enters the Initialization mode.
+Toggling the LS and then the HS initializes the driver and normal operation in the Enable mode begins (see Initialization requirements on page 39). - Enable mode After initialization is complete, the device goes into the Enable mode and operates normally.
+Normal operation continues in this mode as long as both enable pins and RST are high. - Fault Protection mode If a protective fault occurs (either Desat/Phase or VLS UV) the device enters a Fault Protection mode.
+After a fault clears, the device requires initialization again before resuming normal Enable mode operation.

 Table 6.
-Functions of RSTB, EN1, and EN2 pins
+Functions of RST, EN1 and EN2 pins

-RSTB EN1, EN2 Mode of operation (driver condition) 0 xx Sleep mode - in this mode (low quiescent current), the driver output stage is switched off with a weak pull-down.
+RST EN1, EN2 Mode of operation (driver condition) 0 xx Sleep mode - in this mode (low quiescent current) the driver output stage is switched-off with a weak pull-down.
 All error and SPI registers are cleared.
-The internal 5.0 V regulator is turned off and V{DD} is pulled low.
-All logic outputs except SO are clamped to V{SS} .
-1 0x x0 Standby mode - IC is fully biased and all functions are operating, the output drivers actively turn off all of the external FETs (after initialization).
+The internal 5.0 V regulator is turned off and VDD is pulled low.
+All logic outputs except SO are clamped to VSS.
+1 0x x0 Standby mode - IC fully biased up and all functions are operating, the output drivers actively turn off all of the external FETs (after initialization).
 The SPI port is functional.
 Logic level outputs are driven with low-impedance.
-SO is high-impedance unless CSB is low.
-V{DD} , charge pump, and V{LS} regulators are all operating.
-The IC is ready to move to enable mode.
-1 11 Initialization mode - low-side drivers are enabled, SPI is fully operational.
-Ready for initialization (See Initialization requirements on page 39).
+SO is high-impedance unless CS is low.
+V{DD} , Charge Pump and V{LS} regulators are all operating.
+The IC is ready to move to Enable mode.
+1 11 Initialization mode - Low-side drivers are enabled, SPI is fully operational.
+Ready for initialization (see Initialization requirements on page 39).
 Enable mode - (normal operation).
 Drivers are enabled; output stages follow the input command.
-After enable, outputs require a pulse on Px_LS before corresponding HS outputs turn on, in order to charge the bootstrap capacitor.
+After Enable, outputs require a pulse on Px_LS before corresponding HS outputs turns on in order to charge the bootstrap capacitor.
 All error pin and register bits are active if detected.
-Fault protection mode - drivers are turned off or disabled per the fault and protection mode registers.
-Recovery requires initialization (See Initialization requirements on page 39).
+Fault Protection mode - Drivers are turned OFF or disabled per the fault and protection mode registers.
+Recovery requires initialization (see Initialization requirements on page 39).